wilbeibi/NotesIndex/Python_Index.md

 7. [Algorithm X in 30 lines!][algoX]
 8. [500 Lines or Less ☆][500]
 9. [Hidden features of Python ☆][hidd]
+10. [Are list-comprehensions and functional functions faster than “for loops”?][lcvsfl]

 ## Miscellaneous